kurtshuler/imac-5k-monitor-conversion/README.md

 ### iMac case fan inlet shroud
 I will use a 3D printed shroud to connect it.

+### Move IR receiver to where webcam was
+I will desolder the R1811 control board's IR receiver and relocate it to where the webcam was located.

+### Create new button for OSD and put where USB ports were
+This is a longer-term project to tap into the R1811 controller board with 6x6mm tactile buttons and put them behind new buttons that fit the USB ports in the back.
+I'll also plug all the other ports.
+Will require some soldering and 3D printing.

 ### 📑 Key MacRumors Posts
 - [@PaulD-UK on wiring & power (#1822)](https://forums.macrumors.com/threads/diy-5k-monitor-success.2253100/page-109#post-32717747)